codepath/android_guides/Dependency-Injection-with-Dagger-2.md

   * A `NetworkModule` that has your http client, http cache, cookie store, image loader, and configures timeouts.
   * A `StorageModule` that has your database, sharedPreferences, and key value store.
   * An `ActivityModule` for a specific Activity that provides local data shared by its child `Fragment`s

-More details on how to define a module [below](https://github.com/codepath/android_guides/wiki/Dependency-Injection-with-Dagger-2#defining-a-module).

-#### 2. Components

-Components are used to group together and build Modules into an object we can use to **get dependencies from**, and **perform injection with**.

-A Component must:
-* Define the modules it is composed of as an argument in the `@Component` annotation
-* Define any dependencies on other `Component`s it has.
-* Define functions to inject explicit types with dependencies.
-TODO: Link to details
-* Expose any internal dependencies to be accessed externally or by other Components.
-TODO: Link

-More details on how to define a module below.
-TODO: Link

-#### 3. Injection

-Dependencies are used or "injected" through the functions on a `Component`.

-There are 2 ways to get a dependency from a component:
-* Directly by calling `component.dependency()`
-* Annotating a field on an object with `@Inject`, then calling `component.inject(object)`.
-Oftentimes the object is `this`.

-More details on injection below.
-TODO: Link

-### Defining a Module

 Here is an example module:
 ```java